alessandromagrini/caretAddOn/README.md

 This package includes additional functionalities for the `caret` package, including new models, new summaries, and new general-purpose functions.
 Reference for the `caret` package:

 Max Kuhn (2022). caret: Classification and Regression Training.
-R package version 6.0-92. <a href="https://CRAN.R-project.org/package=caret">https://CRAN.R-project.org/package=caret</a>
+R package version 6.0-92.
+CRAN page: <a href="https://CRAN.R-project.org/package=caret">https://CRAN.R-project.org/package=caret</a>.
 Github page: <a href="https://github.com/topepo/caret">https://github.com/topepo/caret</a>

 New models: